The WWF is run at a local level by the following offices...

 Our vision is of healthy marine and coastal ecosystems that support vibrant economies and human wellbeing right across the Mediterranean.
 Together, we can achieve it.

-The Mediterranean Sea generate an annual economic value of US$ 450 billion, which makes it the fifth largest economy in the region.
-The Mediterranean makes up less than 1% of the world’s ocean and it’s home to 10% of all known marine species.
+The Mediterranean Sea generates an annual economic value of around US$ 450 billion, which makes it the fifth largest economy in the region.
+Home to more than 17,000 marine species, more than 20% of which are found nowhere else, the region is abundant in natural riches.
 Over 150 million people live along its coastline and benefit from the ecosystem services it provides.

 But this natural wonder is in trouble.
 From overfishing and coastal development to plastics, the Mediterranean Sea is under greater pressure than ever before – and it’s feeling the strain.